The Conducting Institute: Summer 2026

 Keyboard Skills (Figured bass, playing Bach chorales in multiple clefs, …)

-Languages and Terminology
+Languages and Musical Terminology

 Study of recitatives in multiple languages